fsprojects/IfSharp/README.md

 5. (workaround: Copy ~/.local/share/jupyter/kernels/ifsharp to /usr/local/share/jupyter/kernels/ifsharp)
 6. Run `jupyter notebook`

-Steps 5 & 6 will be fixed in a future release.
+Steps 5 & 6 are a workaround for IPython/Jupyter changes will be fixed in a future release.

 # Manual Installation (Ubuntu)
 TODO